mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

    Now draw out the rest of the zone, clicking on each corner.
 To finish drawing the zone, double-click on the last corner.

-   It won't be immediately obvious that anything has changed, other than there being a box with green hashed lines round your design.
+   It might not be immediately obvious that anything has changed, other than there being a box with green hashed lines round your design.
 That's because the default view doesn't show the filled in copper because it makes it harder to see other parts of the design.
 Clicking on the filled zone view options in the left hand toolbar will let you choose between the default (not shown); fully filled in; or the edge of the zone drawn in.

    ![Filled zone view icons](screenshots/FilledZoneViewIcons.png)